 - UW Oshkosh indirect costs are calculated only on Modified Total Direct Cost base, also known as “MTDC”.
 The definition for MTDC under 2 CFR 200.68.

 - Negotiated cost rates effective July 1, 2016 (until amended), are as follows:

-- Note: The off-campus rate only applies if more than 50% of the project is performed off-campus in facilities not owned or rented by the University.
+- The off-campus rate can only be requested if greater than 50% of all project activities are performed off-campus.
 Requests for utilization of the off-campus rate may require Provost approval.

 Visit the “Hiring Student Employees” section of the HR website at www.uwosh.edu/hr/policies-procedures/supervisors-toolkit/ for information on hiring student employees under your grant.
 The Student Reference Hiring Guide at this link provides helpful information student eligibility to work, eligible work hours, hiring paperwork and the hiring process through Handshake.
 This guide also provides job titles and pay rates for students.

 Guidance Documents and SOPs